 Judith is co-chair of the Maine Council for Elder Abuse Prevention, a coalition of public and private partners dedicated to reducing elder abuse and financial exploitation.
 She is a member of the Administrative, Consumer and Financial Institution, and Elder Law Sections of the Maine State Bar Association.

-Kevin W. Goodman leads the U.S. Securities and Exchange Commission’s (SEC’s) National Broker-Dealer Examination Program and serves as a member of the Executive and Operating Committees for the SEC’s National Examination Program.
-Prior to assuming his current role, Mr. Goodman served for six years as Associate Regional Director of the SEC’s Denver Regional Office, where he managed the examination program for the office.
+Kevin W. Goodman leads the U.S. Securities and Exchange Commission’s FINRA and Securities Industry Oversight group (“FSIO”), which is responsible for comprehensive oversight of FINRA, including conducting oversight examinations of broker-dealers to assess the quality of FINRA’s examinations, as well as inspecting all areas of FINRA’s operations.
+FSIO also oversees the MSRB.
+In addition, Mr. Goodman serves as a member of the Executive and Operating Committees for the SEC’s National Examination Program.
+Prior to assuming his current role, Mr. Goodman led the SEC’s National Broker-Dealer Examination Program for over three years.
+Mr. Goodman’s SEC experience also includes having served for six years as Associate Regional Director of the SEC’s Denver Regional Office, where he managed the examination program for the office.
 Mr. Goodman joined the SEC staff in Los Angeles in 1992 as an Attorney-Adviser, and later served as Branch Chief, Senior Special Counsel, and Assistant Director, all with the Investment Adviser/Investment Company Examination Program.
 Mr. Goodman graduated from Purdue University in 1982 with a degree in accounting and received his law degree from Indiana University in 1985.
 Prior to joining the SEC staff, Mr. Goodman practiced corporate and securities law in the private sector with an emphasis on mergers and acquisitions.

 Manal Sultan is currently the Deputy Director for the Division of Enforcement and is in charge of the Division’s New York office.
 Ms. Sultan represented the Division in many enforcement actions that are filed in the United States District Court and focus on allegations of manipulation, fraud, money passes and trade practice misconduct.
-She has also successfully negotiated and settled many actions.
-Ms. Sultan represented the Division in many of the agency's manipulation cases including: the Amaranth and Optiver matters, and more recently the Panther high frequency trading matter.
+She has also successfully negotiated and settled many actions including benchmark cases and spoofing cases.
 Prior to being appointed Deputy Director, she has served as a chief trial attorney with the Division of Enforcement at the CFTC in New York.
 She also served as the Squad Leader of the Manipulation and Disruptive Trading squad of the Division.
 Ms. Sultan is a graduate of Fordham Law School.
 In addition, she holds an MBA in finance and information technology.

 Michael J. Osnato, Jr. is Chief of the Complex Financial Instruments Unit of the SEC’s Enforcement Division.
 In his capacity as Chief of the CFI Unit, Mr. Osnato oversees nationwide SEC investigations involving a wide range of complex financial products, including matters concerning the structuring, sale, trading and valuation of derivatives, asset-backed securities, and other structured securities products, as well as the improper usage of derivative and synthetic transactions by public companies.
 Mr. Osnato joined the SEC in 2008 as a staff attorney and served as an Assistant Director in the SEC’s New York Regional Office from 2010 through January 2014.
 Prior to his tenure at the SEC, Mr. Osnato was Counsel at Linklaters LLP with a practice focused on white collar matters and internal investigations.
 Mr. Osnato is a graduate of Fordham Law School and Williams College.

-Mr. Citera is Managing Director and Associate General Counsel at JP Morgan Chase & Co.
-He provides legal support to the Equity Research, Sales and Trading Desks in the Corporate and Investment Bank.
-Previously, he was Counsel in the Financial Institutions Group at Davis Polk & Wardwell and a senior lawyer in that firm’s Trading and Markets Practice.
-He represented broker-dealers, banks, investment banks, investment advisers and other financial institutions in a wide range of legal, compliance and regulatory matters.
+Mr. Citera is Managing Director and Associate General Counsel at J.P.
+Morgan Chase & Co.
+He manages the cash equities legal team providing legal, regulatory and compliance advice to the Equities Sales and Trading Desks in the Corporate and Investment Bank.
+Previously, he was Counsel in the Financial Institutions Group at Davis Polk & Wardwell and one of the senior lawyers in that firm’s Trading and Markets Practice.
+He represented broker-dealers, banks, investment banks, investment advisers and other financial institutions in a wide range of legal and regulatory matters.
 Before joining Davis Polk, Mr. Citera served as Deputy General Counsel at PaineWebber Securities and Regulatory Risk Manager for the U.S. Equities Division of UBS Investment Bank.
 Earlier in his career, he was an attorney in the SEC’s Division of Market Regulation and Office of General Counsel and Counsel at the law firm Wilmer, Cutler & Pickering.
-Mr. Citera has published numerous articles and practice outlines on securities related topic; is a frequent speaker at industry conferences; and has been a guest lecturer at the Rockefeller College of Public Administration at SUNY Albany and SUNY Buffalo Law School.
-He serves on the Advisory Board to Rockefeller College and on the Advisory Council to the Institute for Financial Market Regulation, also at SUNY Albany.
-Mr. Citera obtained his J.D. degree from SUNY Buffalo Law School in 1980 and his B.A. degree from SUNY Albany in 1977.
+Mr. Citera has published numerous articles and practice outlines on securities related topic; is a frequent speaker at industry conferences; and has been a guest lecturer at the Rockefeller College of Public Administration and University at Buffalo Law School.
+He serves on the Dean’s Advisory Board to Rockefeller College and on the Executive Committee of the Advisory Council for the Institute of Financial Market Regulation.
+Mr. Citera obtained his J.D. degree magna cum laude from the University at Buffalo Law School and his B.A. magna cum laude from the State University of New York at Albany.